Watching the river flow – Luang Prabang 25 years ago

 Like many people, I have had my wings clipped by the covid virus.
 Normal service will be resumed just as soon as normal services are resumed.
 Meanwhile, this is a story I wrote for the South China Morning Post back in 1995.

 Laos had started issuing tourist visas again in late 1989 but by 1995 the country was still only receiving a trickle of visitors.
 The fact that the visas cost US$100 and only allowed for seven days may have had something to do with it.
 As a result I had Luang Prabang largely to myself.
-This is what I wrote, and the photos I took of the town twenty-five years ago.
+These are the words and pictures I came back with twenty-five years ago.

 * * *

 A small, Russian-designed turboprop began its descent.
 The clouds started leaking in.
 “Don’t worry,” reassured the pilot, “It’s only the air-conditioning system, er … it always does that.”